 His web site is full of such reports.
 Once he was kicked out of the casino because he was applying some super system; he was using a notebook.
 It's a long, somehow interesting story.
 Ion wanted to file lawsuit against the casino, but couldn't find a lawyer, etc. My question, other people question, Ion's own question was: Why did he leave the casino?
 Would the casino fellas have shot him?
 So, what?
 Ion never gets traumatized…

 Ion shocked the world in November 2005.
-He discovered that one of his mighty roulette strategies, with multiple mathematical systems, had been released illegally over the Internet.
+He discovered that one of his mighty roulette strategies, multiple mathematical systems had been released illegally over the Internet.
 Some Napster–like thieves were stealing all kinds of roulette systems and sharing (swapping) the systems among themselves.
 Well, the damage was done, Ion thought to himself.
 Self, let honest people, too, know about my super roulette strategy.
 And thus Ion's roulette super systemic methodology is now free for all to use.
 Ion strongly and honestly believes that some gamblers are going to win big at roulette with his super strategy.
 May the odds–in–favor be with them!

 One coolheaded and unbiased individual can find open opinions on Ion Saliu's theories.
 A few opinionators are downright hateful to the bone.
 They resent him personally because Ion outshines them in a field they want to be in.
 They totally disregard the foundation of Ion's theories.
 Mathematics is mathematics.
 Math has nothing personal in it.
 There should be nothing personal when it comes to mathematics.
 Many people look at it that way.
 They realize that Ion gambling theory has mathematical merit.
 The formulas are undeniable mathematically.
 Moreover, nobody in history has done as extensive and thorough testing.
 Data analysis is impressive and Ion's free software makes it so easy to test, verify, validate, or invalidate.
 Again, the software is thorough and free!
 Where else can you find a similar treat?
 I've seen real Internet statistics.
 Ion's web site is popular with academia and universities.
-Several luminaries consider Ion Saliu to be the authority in probability theory, combinatorics, gambling mathematics; philosophy, too.
+Several luminaries consider Ion Saliu to be the authority in probability theory, combinatorics, combinatorial mathematics, gambling mathematics; philosophy, too.

 Ion Saliu makes openly honest assessments of his theories and compares them to other theories, methods, strategies, software, etc.